northeastern-rc/rc-public-documentation/docs/source/software/fromsource/makefile.md

 ## Makefile Example: Installing FFTW Library

 Even without root access, you can install software system-wide by installing it in your home directory.
-Let's continue with the FFTW library as an example.
+Let us continue with the FFTW library as an example.

 1. Download the FFTW tarball.
 Here, we download version 3.3.9:
     :::{code} bash